Pho

-Phở is a relatively recent addition to the country's cuisine, first appearing in written records in the early 20th century in Northern Vietnam.
+Pho is a relatively recent addition to the country's cuisine, first appearing in written records in the early 20th century in Northern Vietnam.
 After the Vietnam War, refugees popularized it throughout the world.
-Due to limited historical documentation, the origins of phở remain debated.
+Due to limited historical documentation, the origins of pho remain debated.
 Influences from both French and Chinese culinary traditions are believed to have contributed to its development in Vietnam, as well as to the etymology of its name.
 The Hanoi (northern) and Saigon (southern) styles of pho differ by noodle width, sweetness of broth, and choice of herbs and sauce.

-In 2017, Vietnam made December 12 the "Day of Pho".
+In 2017, Vietnam made December 12 the "Day of Pho" (Ngày của Phở).